CTPPS/PPSMC/PrivSim/README.md

 # Private Production
-The folder PrivProd contains the machinery needed to produce simulated private samples for Summer16, Fall17, and Autmn18 scenarios.
+The folder PrivSim contains the machinery needed to produce simulated private samples for Summer16, Fall17, and Autmn18 scenarios.
 For all years, the set of files consist of:

 - `config.py`: CMSSW configuration file;
 - `generate*.sh`: Bash macro to split the production in a certain numbers of jobs;